AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/quickstart.md

     + `make install`
     For {options} configure the variables PYTHON_EXECUTABLE, PYTHON_LIBRARY, and CMAKE_INSTALL_PREFIX appropriately.

-2. To build OTIO only for Python development, run the following command:
+2. To build OTIO only for Python development, run one of the following commands:
+    + `pip install .`
     + `python setup.py install`

 3. To build OTIO for Python and also install the OTIO C++ headers and libraries, run the following command:
     + `python setup.py install --cxx-install-root=/home/someone/cxx-otio-root`

     The first time setup.py is run, cmake scripts will be created, and the headers and libraries will be installed where you specify.
 If the C++ or Python  sources are subsequently modified, running this command again will build and update everything appropriately.

     To compile your own C++ file referencing the OTIO headers from your C++ build using gcc or clang, add the following -I flags:
     + `c++ -c source.cpp -I/home/someone/cxx-otio-root/include -I/home/someone/cxx-otio-root/include/opentimelineio/deps`